CynicDog/cynicdog.github.io/_posts/2025-06-12-cli-sdk-in-devops.md

 mermaid: true
 ---

-> In this article, we’ll explore key considerations when choosing between CLI and SDK tools in real-world DevOps pipelines — specifically through the lens of Azure Machine Learning interfaces.
+> In this article, we’ll explore key considerations when choosing between CLI and SDK tools in real-world DevOps pipelines.

 > These are the lessons and best practices I gathered from my recent MLOps production experience, highlighting how both CLI and SDK bring unique strengths to automation, deployment, and maintainability.